10 Best Digital Signage Software {Free & Paid}

 2. Vodigi

-Equipped with all the features necessary to promote and advertise your products and services, Vodigi is a free, open-source and interactive digital signage software solution.
+Equipped with all the features necessary to promote and advertise your products and services, Vodigi is a free, open-source and interactive Digital Signage Software solution.
 It ceases to develop after 2014.

 3. Open Splash

 Designed to get playlist data and media files from a server, Open Splash is open-source software.
 It supports video walls and dynamic content and screen zones with overlapping and depth order.

 Moreover, it is built to be driven or operated by any network-based content management system (CMS).
 It should be noted, that Open Splash is a project driven by Montreal’s Ayuda Media Systems, which markets a full static and dynamic solution for out of home media companies.
-However, it does not have a CMS and therefore, it is not a complete signage solution out of the box.

 4. Screenly

 Built around the Raspberry Pi micro-PC, Screenly is a commercial digital signage platform that comes with a pair of free options.
 Although Screenly has a limited free license, the Screenly Open Source Edition (OSE) makes up for it.
-It is maintained by the software firm – WireLoad and backed by the user community.
-It is free.
-All you need is a Raspberry Pi and your television to operate it.

 5. Rise Vision